kanyimboalinafe/LITA_DATA-PROJECT/README.md

     _Data loading and inspection
     _Removing duplicates
      _Removing black data
-   ### Data Analysis SQL
+   ### Data Analysis SQL Project 1 FOR SALES DATA

     Helped to answer some of the following questions;
-     i retrieve the total sales for each product category ii find the number of sales transactions in each region iii  find the top 3 regions by subscription cancellations
+     i retrieve the total sales for each product category ii find the number of sales transactions in each region iii  find the top 3 regions by subscription cancellations iv   find the highest-selling product by total sales value. v   calculate total revenue per product.
+    vi   calculate monthly sales totals for the current year. vii   find the top 5 customers by total purchase amount. viii  calculate the percentage of total sales contributed by each region. ix  identify products with no sales in the last quarter.

   ```SQL
       SELECT Product, SUM(Revenue) AS TOTAL SALES